gportay/domake/README.md

 Copyright (c) 2017-2018,2020,2023 Gaël PORTAY

-This program is free software: you can redistribute it and/or modify it under the terms of the MIT License.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 2.1 of the License, or (at your option) any later version.

 [dosh(1)]: https://www.github.com/gportay/dosh/blob/master/dosh.1.adoc
 [1]: https://github.com/gportay/domake/archive/1.tar.gz